 All coupons only apply to the climbing rate

-There are two FREE lots; one across the street from the light on Rhode Island Ave and other behind the lighthouse.
+There are two FREE lots; one is across the street from the light on Rhode Island Ave and the other is behind the lighthouse.
 Street parking is also available.

 Support the Absecon Lighthouse